pcmarts/Collab-Room-Telegram-App/docs/matches/README.md

 ## Key Features

-- Display of match cards showing collaboration type, person, and company information
+- Display of match cards showing collaboration type, person, and company information with complete text (no truncation)
+- Responsive layout that ensures all text is fully visible at different screen sizes
 - "Details" button to show comprehensive information about the collaboration and matched person
 - Detailed match screen with rich social media links and professional information
 - "Chat" button to initiate Telegram conversations with matched users